Ian86Myers/Ian86Myers/README.md

   - Demonstrated proficiency in command-line argument parsing and integration with external data sources for dynamic reporting.
   - Contributed to automated policy enforcement by identifying servers nearing spin-down thresholds, emphasizing practical coding abilities while providing a useful tool.

-(Generic code details- not domain specific details) Include details about your contributions, the technologies used, and any significant results or achievements.